University of the East College of Dentistry

 The University of the East College of Dentistry was first established as a unit of the Philippine College of Commerce and Business Administration in 1948.
-The college is one of the pioneers of dental education and labeled as one of the top dental schools in the Philippines.
+The college is one of the pioneers of dental education and labeled as the sole top-performing dental school in the Philippines.

-The University of the East College of Dentistry ranked No. 1 in among dental schools based on the results of the June 2009 Dentist Licensure Examination released recently by the Professional Regulation Commission’s (PRC) Board of Dentistry.
-Achieving a passing percentage of 98%.

 Rankings

 The University of the East College of Dentistry ranked No. 1 in among dental schools based on the results of the December 2007 Dentist Licensure Examination released recently by the Professional Regulation Commission’s (PRC) Board of Dentistry.
 Achieving a passing percentage of 86%.

 Four UE College of Dentistry (UECD) fresh graduates clinched 2nd, 5th, 6th and 10th places in the June 2009 Dentist Licensure Examination.
 UECD achieved a 98% passing percentage with 57 successful examinees out of 58, garnering No. 1 status at the 29-99 examinees category, maintaining its rank as the No. 1 performing school in Dentistry.
 This 98% passing percentage, higher by more than 100% than the 45.38% national overall passing percentage, is UECD’s highest passing percentage in ten (10) years, resulting to 3 consecutive years of UECD posting more than 90% passing rate.

+UE College of Dentistry was named the sole top-performing school for licensure examination conducted by the Philippine Regulatory Commission for the recent years to present.
+Recent achievements include: